5 Ways to Get Your Fitness Mojo Back

 3. Get fresh

 Instead of being a gym rat, get outside.
-Find a local boot-camp, sign up for tennis lessons, go horse riding, join a running club (like I just did – it’s weird I’ve always resisted running with other people but turns out I love it!).
+Find a local boot-camp, sign up for tennis lessons, go horse riding, join a running club.
 Or get a bunch of you together at the weekend and play frisbee in the park.
 An outdoor workout gives you lots of bang for your buck.
 The smells and sounds of nature will switch off that internal chatter plus you get your all important dose of vitamin D – the sunshine vitamin.
 (Just 20 minutes outside produces 100 times the recommended daily allowance.)

 4. Kid around